markembling/jquery-gpopover-plugin/README.md

 ### Styling

 The default styling is visually similar to Google's pop-out apps menu as I like the clean lines and look.
-However the appearance can be modified by changing, overriding or replacing the styles in the `jquery.gpopover.css` stylesheet.
+However the appearance can be modified by overriding, changing, or replacing the styles in the `jquery.gpopover.css` stylesheet.

 The main popover element has the `gpopover` class, and the arrow is made up of two elements with the classes `gpopover-arrow` and `gpopover-arrow-shadow`.
 The latter is positioned 1 pixel higher to give the shadow/outline effect.